athertahir/python-machine-learning-by-example/Lab Guides/Chapter06/Episode_5.md

 ![](./6cf86d5a-067b-49b6-a256-a6c195f655c4.png)

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter06` for several sample notebooks.
-Open and run `.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter06/decision_tree_submit.ipynb`

-.
+Open and run Jupyter Notebook `decision_tree_submit.ipynb`

 In binary cases, Gini Impurity under different values of the positive class' fraction can be visualized by the following code blocks:

 ```